bltavares/actions/README.md

 ![Alpha software](https://img.shields.io/badge/stability-alpha-yellowgreen.svg)

 Useful GitHub Actions to help build software.
-Detailed documentation on how to use each action located on their folder.
+Detailed documentation on how to use each action located in their folder.

 ## Provided actions